Melendezj18/Project-1/readme.md

 - As a user, I want to be able to change piece appearance
 - As a user, I want to change board appearance
 - As a user, I want a timer for turns
+- As a user, I want an option to add the king rule

 Version 3
 - As a user, I want hints